rlavelli/dashboards/README.md

 # dashboards

-This repo host a collection of dashboards made as exercises.
+This repo hosts a collection of dashboards made as exercises.

 # Data Links (mostly from Kaggle):